GH0STH4CKER/Website_SS/README.md

-# Website_SS
+# Website_ScreenShot
-Program to capture screenshot of a website. [screenshotmachine.com]
+Program to capture screenshot of a website. [scr